penguinbuilds/emgmt/README.md

 Implemented an employee management web app through FastAPI and an employee's task management CLI through Typer.
-SQLAlchemy was used to work with a SQLite database, and Alembic was used for DB migration.
+SQLAlchemy was used to work with a Postgres database running on Docker, and Alembic was used for DB migration.

 Each employee has an associated department and a list of tasks.